zendbit/katabase/README.md

   ##
 ```

-**{.dbColumnName.}**: Database table column identifier and name, we can pass custom name to column field. if pragma not applied then it will use field name instead
+**{.dbColumnName.}**: database table column identifier and name, we can pass custom name to column field. if pragma not applied then it will use field name instead
 ```nim
 type
   Users* {.dbTable.} = ref object of DbModel ## \